fduran82/bundling-assets-laravel-vite/README.md

 ## Bundling Assets on Laravel Vite

 Vite is now the default module bundler for new Laravel projects.
 Its best feature is an incredibly fast development server with Hot Module replacement.
+In this Repo, we take a look at common scenarios where you want to make use of Vite to process your CSS and JavaScript assets.

 - Create a new Laravel App
 ```